 At the time the article was created Frank Gaillard had no recorded disclosures.View Frank Gaillard's current disclosures

 At the time the article was last revised Craig Hacking had no recorded disclosures.View Craig Hacking's current disclosures

 The cavernous sinuses are paired dural venous sinuses.

-The cavernous sinus is located on either side of the pituitary fossa and body of the sphenoid bone between the endosteal and meningeal layers of the dura.
+The cavernous sinus is located on either side of the pituitary fossa and body of the sphenoid bone.
+It is most easily thought of as existing between the endosteal and meningeal layers of the dura although some additional complexity is present 5.
 It spans from the apex of the orbit to the apex of the petrous temporal bone.
 Unlike other dural venous sinuses, it is divided by numerous fibrous septa into a series of small caves, which is where its name is derived from.
 The normal lateral wall should be either straight or concave.